Ravbug/UnityHubNative/wxWidgets/docs/readme.txt

 Have fun!

-The wxWidgets Team, September 2022
+The wxWidgets Team, June 2025